ibm-cloud-docs/CDN/faqs.md

   * Only one period (.) is allowed between labels (for example, my..ibmcloud.bucket is not allowed).

 **NOTE**: Although uppercase letters and periods can pass validation, we suggest always using DNS-compliant Bucket names.

-## Can compression be enabled on Akamai CDN?

-Content Compression is enabled in Akamai CDN by default, for text/html, text/css & application/x-javascript files.